 The Delta's swamps are dominated by two plants; the papyrus and the phoenix palm.
 Hippos wallow in the cool waters and crocodiles feast on the fish and any grazing animals they can catch drinking from the maze of waterways.
 The forest and grasslands that surround the swamps are home to a diverse range of grazing animals enjoying the lush grazing provided by the natural irrigation.
 This in turn attracts the large cats; lion, leopard, cheetah, wild dogs and hyena all live here on the more open savannah, as do elephant and giraffe.

 Stylish safari to Botswana staying at &Beyond camps in Chobe and the Okavango

 Explore different regions of Botswana's Okavango Delta including Moremi Game Reserve on this wonderful Ker & Downey fly-in safari

-Superb safari to Botswana combining three diverse areas: Makgadikgadi Pans, Savute and the Okavango - other combinations also given
+Superb safari to Botswana combining three diverse areas: Makgadikgadi Pans, Savute and the Okavango and supporting the work of Rhino Conservation Botswana

 An exciting family holiday combining Moremi and the Okavango staying at Desert & Delta camps

 A fabulous 8 night small group mobile safari visiting Khwai in the NE Okavango, Xobega Island and Moremi.

 Special Green Season safari to Botswana from Kwando - choose from eight incredible safari camps/lodges

 Visit Chobe, the Okavango and Victoria Falls on this wonderful seven night Botswana & Zambia safari